 It doesn’t matter how qualified or experienced you are, if you don’t come across well then chances are, you’ll get rejected.

 This may seem a little unfair as not everyone makes a great first impression or is an extrovert.
 There are some that question the validity of interviews for this very reason.
-Any hiring manager you care to ask will have at least one story of how they let a great candidate slip through their fingers because they didn’t interview well.
+Any hiring manager you care to ask will have at least one story of how a great candidate slipped through their fingers because they didn’t interview well.

 But short of a radical shift in hiring best practices you – the candidate – are stuck.